solliancenet/MCW-Migrate-Linux-OSS-DB-to-Azure/README.md

 Terra Firm already has a Hub and Spoke network set up in Azure with Azure Bastion for enabling remote management of Azure VM using Azure Bastion.
 The Azure resources provisioned throughout this lab will be deployed to this environment.

-At the end of this hands-on lab, you will be better able to set up a Red Hat Enterprise Linux (RHEL) VM for application migration to Azure, and migrate an on-premises MySQL database to Azure Database for MySQL.
+At the end of this hands-on lab, you will be better able to set up a Red Hat Enterprise Linux (RHEL) VM for application migration to Azure and migrate an on-premises MySQL database to Azure Database for MySQL.

 Continue to the [Hands-on lab](Hands-on%20lab) documents folder.